kylejtobin/sda-detector/tests/README.md

 # SDA Testing Philosophy: "Test the Domain Intelligence, Trust Pydantic for the Rest"

-## The F1 Car Principle
+## The Concentrated Intelligence Principle

-SDA has **sophisticated simplicity** - like a Formula 1 engine.
-Incredibly sophisticated engineering that produces elegant, predictable behavior.
+SDA achieves **sophisticated simplicity** through concentrated domain intelligence.
+Instead of scattering business logic across dozens of services, validators, and utilities, SDA concentrates it into rich domain models with clear behavioral boundaries.

-Traditional enterprise has **chaotic simplicity** - like duct-taping lawn mower engines together.
-Each piece looks simple, but the interactions are unpredictable hell.
+Traditional enterprise architecture creates **diffused complexity** - each piece looks simple in isolation, but the interactions between them create emergent complexity that's nearly impossible to reason about.
+You end up testing the glue code more than the business logic.

 **We'd rather debug one sophisticated model with clear rules than hunt through 15 "simple" classes where the business logic is playing hide-and-seek.**